Cost Contract: Everything You Need to Know

 To claim expenses and entitlements, the contractor must provide the project owner valid documentation for all the expenses incurred during the project.
 If the contractor is unable to provide evidence of costs or some expenses were due to the negligence of the builder, the owner might refuse to pay for those expenses.

 If you need more information about cost contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.